Limited re-opening of Reading Room

 To help protect the health and wellbeing of all visitors and staff and to minimise the spread of COVID-19 (coronavirus), the Reading Room will be open by appointment initially as follows:

-A review of these opening hours will be made in the coming weeks, including the possibility of Saturday openings.
+A review of these opening hours will be made in the coming weeks.

 - An appointment is required for every visitor to the Reading Room including children